acarteas/2019-fall-cs211/projects/TextEditor/docs/milestone2.md

 ## Grading
 This assignment is worth 100 points.
 Your grade will be based on the following:
+* Usage of at least one STL vector or STL list data structure
 * Regular, appropriately sized github checkins (no single-line checkins, no 1000+ line checkins)
 * Tracking progress on your github project board and github issue tracker
 * Maintaining a [design diary](milestone2_design_diary.md) for this assignment